2 main types of pension plan

 - transferring your savings to a locked-in retirement income fund (LRIF) or similar income fund designed specifically for pension savings.

-New type of DC plan on the horizon
+New type of DC plan – the PRPP

-The federal government is introducing a new type of DC plan, called a Pooled Registered Pension Plan (PRPP).
-These plans would be offered by financial institutions on behalf of employers.
-Multiple employers – and the self-employed – would participate in a single, cost-effective plan.
+Effective January 1, 2013, the federal government introduced a new type of DC plan, called a Pooled Registered Pension Plan (PRPP).
+These plans are offered by financial institutions on behalf of employers.
+Multiple employers – and the self-employed – can participate in a single, cost-effective plan.